 I won’t deny that things are mightily changing in the aspects of not projecting perfection in any form (vanity or otherwise) as the ultimate glory but it has not quite inhabit our culture yet.
 (Did you watch Colbie Caillat’s Try? – https://www.youtube.com/watch?v=GXoZLPSw8U8).

 We feel safe, secure and worthy to belong to the tribe who pretends to be perfect.
 But what we feel is often not the truth.
 To identify that, every woman needs to have some clarity for herself.

 It greatly helps if a woman can become her own friend first, so that she can reach in than reach out for every nickel and dime of emotional need.
 Agree it or not, that spectrum is more real than any other need.
 But I choose not be a propagator of doing life alone.
 So, we need that handful bunch of real women who are gracious enough to counsel you; courageous enough to confront you and fierce enough to protect you.
 We need each other to build those strong spheres around.
 If we are stupid enough, we find ourselves repeatedly choosing the ones who secretly take delight in our plight.

-One of my top-of-the-list irritating games is…we all know that game, the one where everyone else’s grass looks greener?
-The comparison game is all-consuming, exhausting and the enemy of peace and contentment.
+One of my top-of-the-list unlikeable games is, we all know that game…the one where everyone else’s grass looks greener?
+The comparison game is all-consuming, exhausting and is the enemy of peace and contentment.
 We need to free ourselves not to get into that game at all and if by any chance we end up there, we need to give ourselves permission to pull away from it.

 So we should keep it cool!